Abhimanyu-0/Generating_3D_Gaussians/README.md

 # Gen_3DGS

-## VQ-VAE

-# Gen_3DGS

 ## VQ-VAE and VAE

-This Python script demonstrates the implementation of both a Vector Quantized Variational Autoencoder (VQ-VAE) and a Variational Autoencoder (VAE) for learning and generating 3D Gaussian distributions.
+This repo demonstrates the implementation of both a Vector Quantized Variational Autoencoder (VQ-VAE) and a Variational Autoencoder (VAE) for learning and generating 3D Gaussian distributions.
 Below is an overview of the functionalities:

 ### Dataset Handling (`ShapeNetGaussianDataset`)
 - Loads 3D Gaussian parameters from PLY files, which contain 3D point data including position, scale, rotation, and opacity.